Perry Mason (1957 TV series): Cultural references

 The Blues Brothers recorded a cover version of Fred Steiner's Perry Mason TV series theme for the 1980 album Made in America.
 It was later used in the 1998 film Blues Brothers 2000 and released on the soundtrack album.

+The Perry Mason theme was used as the refrain in the 1981 song "My World Is Empty" (a cover of The Supreme's "My World Is Empty Without You") by The Del-Byzanteens, featuring the vocals of future film director Jim Jarmusch.

 Perry Mason was satirized in a 1990 episode of the Australian sketch comedy series Fast Forward.

 Ozzy Osbourne's 1995 album, Ozzmosis, opens with a track titled "Perry Mason".
 Released as a single, the song was the first to integrate the music of Perry Mason into what one reviewer described as a "bruising rocker … complete with an ominous excerpt from the classic TV show theme".

 In the video game Apollo Justice: Ace Attorney, the system of saved data from courts, the MASON System, was named in reference to Perry Mason.

 "Suicide", a song by the Irish hard rock band Thin Lizzy, was inspired by the episode "The Case of the Lover's Leap" (season 6, episode 23).
 It appears on the band's 1975 album Fighting.

 A running gag on Svengoolie involves pointing out cast members of the movie being shown who had also appeared on "Perry Mason."

 Perry Mason is referenced several times in AMC's Better Call Saul, most notably in the episode "Chicanery", when Chuck McGill says that his brother, Jimmy McGill, wants to "Split me apart at the seams like a murderer confessing on an episode of Perry Mason".